KiritoKunKun/AI-World/README.md

 # AI-World

-AI World is a game developed in Unity
+AI World is a game developed in Unity where the player takes part in a world where only the strongest survives.
+Basically, you can say that it is about the Darwin's theory "Natural Selection".

 ![](https://i.imgur.com/LYXx5Ub.gif)